 When the original Spectrum 16/48K range was launched, it did so with an incomplete ROM.
 It was intended to have the ROM include all of the commands and code to support the Interface 1 and Microdrives from the start, but due to Steven Vickers leaving Sinclair before release, this was never finished.
-(This was later added by adding an onboard ROM to the Interface 1 that got paged in under certain circumstances, but that’s another story).
+(This was later achieved by adding an onboard ROM to the Interface 1 that gets paged in under certain circumstances, but that’s another story).
 The important bit to note is that there’s just over 1K of free space in the 48K Spectrum ROM, and this is all filled with FF’s.

 Before long, programmers that wanted to set up custom interrupt routines noticed this space and figured out that they could use this as an interrupt vector table.
 This was a cheeky way of saving 257 bytes of RAM that could be put to good use elsewhere, and all was well with the world until the Spectrum 128K was introduced.

 With this model, the 48K ROM (ROM 1) was patched to include keypad scanning functionality and the test card code within the previously unused space.
 This was disastrous for software that made use of this ROM space for their interrupt vector table, as instead of arriving at their custom interrupt routine as planned, the processor typically executed off into the wild blue yonder, so to speak.

 There wasn’t really any workaround for this apart from software houses issuing ‘128K fixed’ versions of their games that didn’t rely on the ROM for the interrupt vector table.